Heavenly Olive Oils

 1. Place tenderloin in a sealable plastic bag.

-2. Shake dressing well and add ⅓ cup Cinnamon Pear balsamic and pepper to the bag.
-Seal bag and refrigerate for 1 hour or more.
+2. Add ingredients and shake well.
+Seal in bag and refrigerate for 1 hour or more.

 3. Remove pork from bag and discard marinade and grill.

 Pot Roast Chili Slow cooking a top round of beef is an unusual start to this delicious chili.

 1 ½- 2 lb. top round roast beef (raw)